Skip to content

 Both THC and CBD are cannabinoids found in cannabis, but they interact with the body in fundamentally different ways.
 While THC binds directly to CB1 receptors in the brain, CBD does not — which is why CBD does not cause the "high" associated with marijuana.

 Is CBD Legal?
-The Regulatory Landscape in the United States
+The Regulatory Landscape

-The legal status of CBD in the United States has evolved significantly in recent years.
+The legal status of CBD has evolved significantly in recent years, both in Europe and worldwide.
 Here is what you need to know.

-The FDA has approved only one CBD product — Epidiolex — as a prescription drug.
-The FDA has not approved any other CBD products for medical use.
-The agency has issued warnings to companies making unsubstantiated health claims about CBD products and has stated that products containing CBD should not be marketed as dietary supplements or added to food without FDA approval.
+The FDA (Food and Drug Administration) has approved only one CBD product — Epidiolex — as a prescription drug.
+The FDA has not approved other CBD products for medical use and has stated that CBD products should not be marketed as dietary supplements or added to food without FDA approval.
+Despite this, CBD products are widely sold across the United States in health food stores, online shops, and speciality retailers, with regulations varying from state to state.

 Complete range of CBD products: oils, flowers, resins and cosmetics